PTsolvers/Chmy.jl/docs/src/getting_started.md

 end
 ```

-After running the simulation, you should see something like this, here the final result at `it = 100` for the field `C` is plotted.
+After running the simulation, you should see something like this, here the final result at `it = 100` for the field `C` is plotted:

 ```@raw html
 <div style="text-align: center;">